Advance Research That Strengthens a Free and Open Society

 Eligible

-Travel and Research Activities: travel for conference presentations and archival research; research collaboration such as including hiring a research assistant.
+Travel and Research Activities: travel for conference presentations and archival research; research collaboration such as hiring a research assistant.

 Data and Research Materials: purchase of datasets; LLM subscriptions for specialized research sources.